ayanmali/TMU-Security-Scraper/README.md

 ## TODO
 - Search feature ✅
-    - Can use: OpenAI/Voyage Embeddings API, PGVector, TypeSense for search
+    - Can use: OpenAI/Voyage Embeddings API, PGVector for search
     1. Generate embeddings✅
     2. Store embeddings in DB with PGVector✅
     3. Query from Python script✅
+     - Use streets.py for adjusting formatting of location (one hot encoding?)

 - Similar Incident Recommendation System ✅
     - Features such as incident type, suspect descriptions, date and time, incident details (bag of words, tf-idf), and location data (latitude, longitude, proximity to landmarks) ✅
     - KNN, matrix factorization ✅
     - Time feature relevance - incidents closer in date to the given incident are more relevant(todo)
+     - Use streets.py for adjusting formatting of location (one hot encoding?)

+- Clustering
+    - K-Means to identify patterns in incident characteristics ✅
+        - Figure out how to use silhouette analysis to determine the number of clusters to use ✅
+    - Try out different kinds of algorithms (DBSCAN, HDBSCAN)
+    - Use streets.py for adjusting formatting of location (one hot encoding?)

 - Incident Type Prediction (Classifier Model)
     - Predict incident type given location, description, time of year, day of week